tlverse/tlverse-handbook/05-origami.md

-classification problems (with a binary or categorical outcome variable), there is an additional disadvantage: It is possible for the training and validation sets to end up with uneven distributions of the two (or more) outcome classes, leading to better training and poor validation, or vice-versa, though this may be corrected by incorporating stratification into the cross-validation process.
+classification problems (with a binary or categorical outcome variable), there is an additional disadvantage: It is possible for the training and validation sets to end up with uneven distributions of the two (or more) outcome classes, leading to better training and poor validation, or vice-versa --- though this may be corrected by incorporating stratification into the cross-validation process.
 Finally, note that we are not using all of the data in training or in evaluating the performance of the proposed algorithm, which could itself introduce bias.